brian-watkins/esbehavior/README.md

 ## Public API

-## Creating a Behavior
+### Creating a Behavior

-### behavior(description: string, examples: ConfigurableExample[]): Behavior
+#### behavior(description: string, examples: ConfigurableExample[]): Behavior

 This function generates a behavior with some description and some list of examples.
+A `Behavior` is just data -- a description and an array of `ConfigurableExample`; this function is for convenience.

 A `ConfigurableExample` is an `ExampleBuilder` or a function that takes `ExampleOptions` and returns an `ExampleBuilder`.